kklimas/evolution-simulator/README.md

     - variants should have value 0 or 1
     - energy needed to reproduction should be greater than energy wasted during it

+There is also possibility to change the speed of the simulation.
+Only thing you need to do is to increase or decrease default `DELAY` parameter that is stored in `/configurations/DefaultConfiguration`

 ## Map data
 During simulation, it is shown a panel that presents current parameters of map (day, animals number,